i-hossain/ece419/README.md

-Lab files for the course.
-"Lab 1" was an optional assignment which was an introduction to basic JAVA.
+Lab assignments for the Distributed Systems course.

+Lab 1 was an optional assignment which was a basic introduction to Java.